MUB Dividend: Yield, Schedule, and What to Expect

 Short answer

-MUB's approximate ~3.4% (30-day SEC yield, federally tax-exempt; tax-equivalent ~5.5%+ for top brackets) yield (as of mid-2026) makes it an income-oriented fund.
-It tracks ICE AMT-Free U.S. National Municipal Index and passes through the dividends of its holdings, typically quarterly, minus a 0.05% expense ratio.
+MUB's approximate ~3.4% (30-day SEC yield, federally tax-exempt; tax-equivalent ~5.5%+ for top brackets) yield (as of mid-2026) makes it an income-oriented fund, about $343 a year on a $10,000 position before tax.
+It tracks ICE AMT-Free U.S. National Municipal Index and passes through the income its holdings generate, monthly, net of the 0.05% expense ratio.
 If income is your goal, MUB earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with BlackRock iShares.
+Yield is a recent snapshot, not a promise; verify the current figure with iShares.

 How does the MUB dividend work?

-MUB holds the companies in ICE AMT-Free U.S. National Municipal Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.05% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+MUB holds what is in ICE AMT-Free U.S. National Municipal Index, collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.05% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 MUB holds thousands of investment-grade municipal bonds and tracks the ICE AMT-Free U.S. National Municipal Index at a 0.05% expense ratio.
 Because muni interest is generally exempt from federal income tax, MUB's stated yield near 3.4% translates to a much higher tax-equivalent yield for high earners.
 Its effective duration of about 6 years means it carries genuine interest-rate risk, similar to an intermediate taxable bond fund.